Particular/NServiceBus/guidelines/design-guidelines.md

 All configuration API's should be code first since that allows us to best evolve them while guiding users with obsolete messages.

 Configuration API's should be non fluent and non delegate based.
-Not returning `this` means that they are not chainable.
+Returning `void` means that they are not chainable.

 Example: